etamity/dashpad/README.md

 ## Jenkins API

-If you set up the endpoint under `settings.platform.jenkins.endpoint` in Dashpad, it will connect to that jenkins endpoint by default, then you can use the `Jenkins` object to call jenkins api.
+If you set up the endpoint under `settings.platform.Jenkins.endpoint` in Dashpad, it will connect to that jenkins endpoint by default, then you can use the `Jenkins` object to call jenkins api.

 Example: